Destination Charge $995

 Invoice Price $34,848

-Two-wheel drive variants of the 2018 TLX, with either the 2.4-liter or 3.5-liter engines, come equipped with Acura Precision All-Wheel Steer, with independent left and right rear-wheel toe angle control to enhance overall handling precision, low-speed maneuverability and high-speed stability.
+The 2.4-liter TLX models come equipped with Acura Precision All-Wheel Steer, featuring independent left- and right-rear-wheel toe angle control to enhance overall handling precision, low-speed maneuverability and high-speed stability.

 27MPG MPG Combined

 2.4L I4 206hp 182ft. lbs. engine with 8-Speed Double Clutch transmission